21. If using buses, protect your stuff if its raining

 I bought a rain cover for my big bag, which turned out to be too small, for 80,000 Dong, which was probably a bit high, but not that bad.
 (At the time of writing, 80,000 Dong is $3.51, although the value of the dollar has been rising recently.)

-I used the bargaining tactic (see my lesson on haggling) of saying my friend had bought hers in Hanoi for 80,000, when vendors tried to charge me 300,000 or more.
+I used the bargaining tactic (see lesson 22 on haggling) of saying my friend had bought hers in Hanoi for 80,000, when vendors tried to charge me 300,000 or more.
 Although it may have been a tactic, it was absolutely true.
 I walked away from (and was not chased after by) a few vendors until I finally found someone willing to sell it to me for the 80k.

 My friend also told me she was able to buy a rain jacket or slicker for 120,000 Dong ($5.27).
 I tried to negotiate some vendors down on rain slickers, but that was just not happening in Hoi An, where they wanted to charge me US prices for counterfeit North Face goods.